ktorio/ktor-documentation/topics/connection-pooling-caching.md

    ```
    {src="snippets/tutorial-website-interactive-persistence-advanced/src/main/kotlin/com/example/dao/DatabaseFactory.kt" include-lines="4,11-12,25-35,39"}

-   Here are some notes on the specified settings:
+   Here are some notes on the data source settings:
      - The `createHikariDataSource` function takes the driver class name and database URL as the parameters.
      - The `maximumPoolSize` property specifies the maximum size the connection pool can reach.
      - `isAutoCommit` and `transactionIsolation` are set to sync with the default settings used by Exposed.